vikasgokavi/S3-Object-Storage-and-Governance/README.md

 7. Under the Object overview section, locate and copy the Object URL link.​

 In a new browser tab, paste the link into the address field, and then press Enter.​ Once again, Access Denied will be displayed.
-You need to configure a bucket policy to grant access to all objects in the bucket without having to specify permissions on each object individually.​
+We need to configure a bucket policy to grant access to all objects in the bucket without having to specify permissions on each object individually.​

 Keep this browser tab open, but return to the tab with the S3 Management Console.​